-Interestingly, in Germany the Nazi government placed gold on its list of critical war resources.
+In Germany the Nazi government placed gold on its list of critical war resources, probably to ensure that there would be a supply of valuta to pay for needed raw materials.
 The result was that instead of fitting lesser pens with gold nibs, as happened with U.S. manufacturers such as Morrison, German first-tier makers switched to steel nibs.
 Illustrated here is a Pelikan 100 bearing a flexible steel nib imprinted with the letters CN in a circle.
 These letters stood for chromium and nickel, the two principal nonferrous elements in the stainless steel of which the nib was made.

 Good Ideas Should Be Shared